 Calvinism emphasizes God’s sovereignty – that God is providentially in control of all things that happens, including evil things.
-The “doctrines of Grace” (as they are called) can be summed up as Five Points with the acronyms: TULIP.
+The “doctrines of Grace” (as they are called) can be summed up as 5 points with the acronyms: TULIP.

 T – Total Depravity: that man’s fall has resulted in man’s total inability to choose God or do good.